gazpachu/hypatia/readme.md

 allow write: if request.auth != null;
 ````

-- Create a new group in Slack.com and a custom integration (BOT)
+- Create as many groups (teams) in Slack.com as you want and add a custom integration (BOT) to each one of them

-- Create a file called `slack.jsx` in `/app/src/constants/` and add the following code with the API Token of the BOT you created:
+- Create a file called `slack.jsx` in `/app/src/constants/` with the following structure.
+Enter the apiToken for each BOT you created and enter the details that make more sense to your groups

 ````
 export const slackGroups = [{